 You can get an APEC Business Travel Card if:

-- You must be able to show that you travel frequently from where you live to an APEC economy other than Australia (at least four business trips in the past 12 months).
+- You travel frequently from where you live to an APEC economy other than Australia (at least four business trips in the past 12 months).

-- You must not have been convicted of a criminal offence.
+- You have not been convicted of a criminal offence.

 - the Chief Executive Officer (CEO), Chief Financial Officer (CFO) or regional or country head of a registered business entity